 There are also a ton of non-water related activities including an indoor ropes course, bowling alley, mini-golf, lazer tag, MagiQuest (an interactive scavenger hunt which is an extra expense but I highly recommend splurging on it) and so much more.
 You will *not* get bored here, ever.

-GWL does not sell day passes; you must be a registered guest of the hotel to visit the water park and extended facilities.
-Prices start at about $199 per night for four people.
+GWL has now started selling day passes.
+Prices for overnight start at about $199 per night for four people.
 Visit greatwolf.com for more info.

 I have personally been here and really liked it.
 It was warm, clean and offered tons of activities.
 I would not recommend the onsite restaurants for dinner (either order in or go out), but other than that, it got a thumbs up from me.

-Just over an hour from Worcester, CoCo Key is a great day-trip option.
+Just over an hour from Worcester, Waterparks of New England is a great day-trip option.
 Although they have an onsite hotel, you are not required to stay overnight to access the water park.
 The park has an adventure river, water-filled jungle gym, zero-depth entry pool and play area, indoor/outdoor spa, several water slides and an activity pool (think water basketball, obstacle course).

 I like this place because they put in a lot of cheesy tropical décor, but it makes me forget there’s snow outside so I’ll take it.
-Do bring your own towels (not offered); don’t bring your own food or drink (not allowed and the onsite options really stink but you’re pretty much stuck with it).
+Do bring your own towels (not offered); don’t bring your own food or drink (not allowed and they have some onsite options).

 Kahuna Laguna, North Conway NH